 Lucky you, if you’re in an index fund.
-The best-known market benchmarks — the Dow Jones industrial average and the S&P 500 — have been rolling to new all-time highs, taking index fund investors along for the ride.
+The best-known market benchmarks, the Dow Jones industrial average and the S&P 500, have been soaring to record highs, taking index-fund investors along for the ride.

-Investing is a straightforward process once you understand that index funds are the best building blocks for your portfolio.
+Investing is a straightforward process once you understand that index funds are a smart option for your portfolio.

-Here’s the gist: Index funds are simply mutual funds or exchange-traded funds that track an index, such as the S&P 500.
+Index funds are mutual funds or exchange-traded funds that track an index, such as the S&P 500.
 They are designed to give investors exposure to a broad swath of the stock market at a very low cost.

-Know this: Index funds are distinct from actively managed funds.
+Index funds are distinct from actively managed funds.
 An active fund and an index fund may hold some of the same companies.
-But the active fund will hold them in different weightings and concentrations in an attempt to beat the index, leading to a vastly different set of risks and returns.
+But the active fund will hold them in different weightings and concentrations in an attempt to beat the index, which leads to a vastly different set of risks and returns.

 Index funds consistently outperform most active funds, and they do it with lower fees.

 An index is a set of companies that represents some segment of the stock market or even the entire stock market.
-The Standard & Poor’s 500 — S&P 500 for short — tracks 500 large companies that serves as the nemesis for active managers who try to beat it.
-Funds that mimic the S&P 500 contain $2.2 trillion of assets.
-That means a lot of people own it.
+The Standard & Poor’s 500 — S&P 500 for short — tracks 500 large companies and is the nemesis of active managers who try to beat it.

 There are indexes for every sector of the market throughout the world — hundreds of them.

 “A good way to think about it is like a funnel.
-You could think about it in terms of the broadest of the broad markets and then imagine it narrowing to focus on specific types of companies,” says Jim Rowley, senior investment analyst in the investment strategy group at Vanguard.
+You could think about it in terms of the broadest of the broad markets, and then imagine it narrowing to focus on specific types of companies,” says Jim Rowley, head of active-passive portfolio research at Vanguard.